Roadworks Information and Planned Road Closures

 🚦To help people cross safely, temporary signal‑controlled pedestrian crossings are in place on both Black Dog Way and Bruton Way.
 Please note that these signals are only for pedestrian crossings, they do not control the roundabout.
 Drivers should continue to follow normal roundabout rules and give way as usual.

-Phase 3 works 21 April to 2 July 2026
+Phase 3 works from 21 April 2026

 During this phase, works will include site clearance, upgrades to the existing drainage, improvements to the signalised pedestrian crossing, and alterations to the current footway alongside the construction of a new cycle lane.